HAWAII OLYMPIC DEVELOPMENT PROGRAM

 The Hawaii ODP Sub-Regional Camp is held on Oahu in March.
 Players should attend the Hawaii ODP Sub-Regional to be considered for Hawaii ODP State Pool.
-Region IV Staff coaches will also base invitations to Region IV Camp on the Hawaii ODP Sub-Regional.
+Region IV Staff coaches will also base invitations to West Region Camp on the Hawaii ODP Sub-Regional.
 The Hawaii ODP State Pool will be selected by the Region IV Staff after consultation with the Hawaii ODP Staff. ll be conducted by a national, regional and collegiate coaching staff.
 Selection Camp will consist of eight sessions over four days.

 What are Hawaii State ODP Pool Camps?

 Players are selected from the Hawaii ODP Sub-Regional and invited to the Hawaii State ODP Pool.
 Each age group coach will conduct 3 training camps between April and September.
-If a player was unable to attend the Hawaii ODP Sub-Regional, they may out for the State Pool by attending a State Pool Training Camp.
+If a player was unable to attend the Hawaii ODP Sub-Regional, they may try-out for the State Pool by attending a State Pool Training Camp.

 What are Regional Camps?

 US Youth Soccer is divided into four regions.
 Hawaii is a part of the West Region.
 The camps are designed to provide high level competition and training for participating players.
 During this training and competition, players who are capable of performing at a higher level of play are identified for possible national team camp, pool, or team participation.
 Each region varies somewhat as to the specifics and the cost of their camps.

 National Camps and Interregional events are held throughout the year at various locations in the United States.
 The National Team Coach or a National Staff Coach is present at these events to observe, train, and identify players for placement in the national pool or on a national team.